awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-transition-general-considerations.md

 ## Supported transitions and related constraints<a name="lifecycle-general-considerations-transition-sc"></a>

 In an S3 Lifecycle configuration, you can define rules to transition objects from one storage class to another to save on storage costs\.
 When you don't know the access patterns of your objects, or your access patterns are changing over time, you can transition the objects to the S3 Intelligent\-Tiering storage class for automatic cost savings\.
-For information about storage classes, see [Amazon S3 Storage Classes](storage-class-intro.md)\.
+For information about storage classes, see [Amazon S3 storage classes](storage-class-intro.md)\.

 Amazon S3 supports a waterfall model for transitioning between storage classes, as shown in the following diagram\.

-![\[Amazon S3 storage class waterfall graphic.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/SupportedTransitionsWaterfallModel.png)
+![\[Amazon S3 storage class waterfall graphic.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/lifecycle-transitions-v2.png)

 ### Supported lifecycle transitions<a name="supported-lifecycle-transitions"></a>

-Amazon S3 supports the following Lifecycle transitions between storage classes using an S3 Lifecycle configuration\.
+Amazon S3 supports the following lifecycle transitions between storage classes using an S3 Lifecycle configuration\.

 You *can transition* from the following:
 + The S3 Standard storage class to any other storage class\.